An Overview of Optical Interconnect Technology

 What Does the Future Hold?

 There is also a growing interest in the use of quantum dot-based interconnects.
-Quantum dots are tiny semiconductor particles that can emit light of a specific color when excited by a laser.
+Quantum dots are tiny semiconductor particles that can emit light of a specific colour when excited by a laser.
 Quantum dot-based interconnects have the potential to offer high-speed data transfer rates, low power consumption, and compatibility with existing CMOS technology.

 In conclusion, the future of optical interconnect technology looks very bright, with silicon photonics, plasmonic interconnects, and quantum dot-based interconnects all showing great promise.
 As data rates continue to increase and power consumption becomes an increasingly important consideration, optical interconnects are likely to become even more prevalent in future computing systems.